 The College of Family Physicians of Canada

-This program meets the accreditation criteria of The College of Family Physicians of Canada and has been accredited by Continuing Professional Development, Faculty of Medicine, University of Toronto, for up to 23.5 Mainpro-M1 credits.
+This program meets the certification criteria of The College of Family Physicians of Canada and has been certified by Continuing Professional Development, Faculty of Medicine, University of Toronto, for up to 20.5 Mainpro+ credits.

 Royal College of Physicians and Surgeons of Canada